 This area allows you to edit your subscriptions customers information, manage the subscriptions on your store, and view your customers activity logs.

 The first option when you click into a customers account is to update their information.
+This includes the customers name, email address, and phone number that are specific to their order.

 Updating customer information via the Bold Subscriptions app will update the existing information within Wordpress.
 Adding notes to your customers orders can also be beneficial in case you have any additional shipping, order, or product information for this customers subscription purchase.